Validity of the Fr\"ohlich model for a mobile impurity in a Bose-Einstein condensate

 For this reason we need to first implement $U_q$ to renormalize the order $N$ of the energy, followed by $U_W$ which renormalizes the order $N^{1/2}$.
 At this stage the kinetic energy will be of order $N^\tau$ on low energy states and we can implement $U_c$.
 Let us explain this in more detail.

 \paragraph{First Bogoliubov transformation.}

-This transformation implements the correlations due to hard boson pairs.
+This transformation implements the correlations associated to hard boson pairs.
 It acts non-trivially on the boson Hamiltonian, namely on the terms (\ref{eq:HX-kin}),(\ref{eq:VBB-quad}) and (\ref{eq:VBB-quart}).
+We mean by this that the other terms remain unchanged up to small errors relative to the desired precision.
 Using the scattering equation (\ref{eq:phiBB}) leads to the replacements

 and extracts the energy contribution $\sum_{0<k<N^\tau}\frac{(4\pi N a_\BB)^2}{m k^2}$ corresponding to the correction to the Born approximation which will renormalize the Bogoliubov Hamiltonian \cite{LeeHuangYang-57,BocBreCenSch-18}.
 After this step, the impurity-boson interaction becomes dominant and the kinetic energy is of order $N^{1/2}$ on low energy states.